⚡ Quick answer

 | 8–12 years | ¥130,000–¥250,000 (~$870–$1,670) | Many choose to sell at auction instead |

-The shaken system's economic logic creates something remarkable for export buyers: a consistent supply of well-maintained vehicles that are mechanically sound (they had to be to pass previous shaken inspections) but are being sold because the upcoming inspection cost makes continued ownership uneconomic.
-These are not worn-out cars — they are maintained cars that have reached the point where Japan's inspection economics make them more valuable as exports than as continuing domestic vehicles.
+The shaken system's economic logic creates something remarkable for export buyers: a consistent supply of well-maintained vehicles that are mechanically sound — they had to be to pass previous shaken inspections — but are being sold because Japan's inspection economics make them more valuable as exports than as continuing domestic vehicles.

 This is why Japanese imports often arrive in better mechanical condition than their age suggests.
-A 10-year-old Japanese car typically has a complete service history and has passed multiple rigorous government inspections.
-The same 10-year-old car from a market without mandatory inspection might have received no professional attention in years.
+A 10-year-old Japanese car has typically passed 4–5 mandatory government inspections.
+The equivalent 10-year-old car from a market without mandatory inspection may have received no professional mechanical attention for years.

 1

-A dealer, fleet company, or private seller brings the vehicle to the auction house yard.
-The vehicle is registered for the upcoming sale.
-Entry fees are paid and the vehicle is assigned a lot number.
+A dealer, fleet company or private seller (through a member dealer) registers the vehicle for the upcoming sale.
+Entry fees are paid and the vehicle is assigned a lot number in the auction yard.

 2

 A licensed inspector — employed by the auction house, not the seller — physically examines the vehicle.
-They check every panel, take the mileage reading, start the engine, check mechanical systems, and take photos from multiple angles.
-The inspection follows nationally standardised criteria and takes 15–30 minutes per vehicle.
+They check every panel, record the mileage, start the engine, assess mechanical systems, and photograph the vehicle from multiple angles.
+The inspection follows nationally standardised criteria and takes 15–30 minutes.

 3

-The inspector's findings are recorded on the standardised auction sheet — grade, mileage, damage marks on the body diagram, equipment list, and any inspector notes.
-This record is uploaded to the auction house database and becomes permanently archived.
+The inspector's findings are recorded on the standardised auction sheet — grade, mileage, all damage marks on the body diagram, equipment list, inspector notes in Japanese.
+This record is uploaded to the auction house database and permanently archived.
 This is the document JP Sheet retrieves.

 4